sCrypt-Inc/scryptTS-docs/docs/bitcoin-basics/bsv.md

 | ripemd160     | 20 bytes     | The RIPEMD160 hash.                                        |
 | sha256ripemd160 | 20 bytes     | The RIPEMD160 hash of the SHA256 hash.
 Used in Bitcoin addresses. |

-Note however, that these functions should not be confused with [sCrypts native hash functions](/reference/#hashing-functions).
+Note however, that these [bsv.js hash functions](https://github.com/moneybutton/bsv/blob/master/lib/hash.js) should not be confused with [sCrypt's native hash functions](https://scrypt.io/docs/reference/#hashing-functions).
 These functions cannot be used in a smart contract method.

 ## Constructing Transactions